EvitaKnits/Cashflow-Companion/wireframes.md

 No expense has been deleted.

-Returning to ['Miscellaneous'] budget...
+Returning to the budget menu...

 ## 5. Generate a spending report
 Which report would you like to run?

-A -> A report of all budgets with whether your spending is under/over<br>
+A-> A report of whether your spending is under/over in all budgets<br>
-B -> A report showing the last three expenses from every budget<br>
+B-> A report showing the last three expenses from every budget<br>
-C -> A report showing every expense in a specific budget
+C-> A report showing every expense in a specific budget

-Please type the corresponding letter and hit enter: [____]
+Please type the relevant letter and hit enter: [____]

 ### Under/over report